5 Best Coco Coir Brands for Mushroom Growers – Gro Indoor

 Finding a reliable source for your coco coir is just as important as knowing how to prepare it.
 The quality of your starting material can make a huge difference in your final results.
 Luckily, there are plenty of great options available online, whether you're looking for a specialty product or a great deal.
 From specialized mushroom-specific blends to budget-friendly bulk bricks, you can easily find the right coir for your project.
 Here are some of our top recommendations to help you get started.

-Our Favorite Online Retailers
+Our Go-To Online Shops

 When it comes to sourcing high-quality coco coir, a few online retailers really stand out.
 Our top pick is North Spore, which offers a specialized product called 'Myco Coco'.
 This loose coco coir is designed specifically for mushroom cultivation.
 According to North Spore, it helps create the ideal conditions for healthy growth.
 Another excellent option is Plantbest, which is known for its high-quality, sterilized coco coir.
 They stress how crucial a quality substrate is for a successful harvest, making them a trusted source for growers who prioritize cleanliness and consistency in their setup.